 However, depending on what you're fighting, you might want to replace Skorpion with another tanking SMG like UMP9 (or M16A1), since she's rather squishy:

 A special case are night battles: They need a handgun to provide map sight, and you will run into armoured enemies.
 While rifles are the recommended way to deal with them, FP-buffing ARs can handle lightly armoured enemies, if they have enough buffs and equipment and skill levels.
-You want ARs around regardless to deal with them on their own, especially when buffed by fairies.
-For that, however, they need high skill levels, and OTs-14 is rather hard to acquire.
+You want ARs around regardless to deal with unarmoured enemies, especially scouts.
+Molotovs and grenadier ARs are especially handy here, since they ignore both armour and evasion.

 As such, in the early game, your best bet is probably an F formation with a rifle in the back, 2 ARs (one grenadier, preferably, to deal with scouts and armour), a damage-buffing HG (to better handle armour), and one tanking SMG up front:

 This will work for the first few chapters, but having just one real tank to take all the damage will quickly become unviable in later chapters.
 It's also suboptimal because the rifle will be mostly useless in fights involving evasive enemies.

 Starting with 4N or so, you'll want the night royalty (or other good FP-buffing ARs) for the ARs, and the rifle replaced with a molotov SMG: